nfoste82/GPURayTracing/AIDocs/07-shader-lighting-and-materials.md

 ImportanceSampled only weights up to `MaxImportanceLights` (`128`) global emitters; lights beyond that are ignored for importance weighting. `GameManager` logs a one-time warning when the scene exceeds this count while ImportanceSampled is active.
 Because omitted lights have zero selection probability, this mode is biased relative to the full scene when the cap is exceeded.
 An emissive mesh consumes one global entry regardless of triangle count.

+### Planned Light BVH

+A future portable light BVH will replace the capped O(light-count) importance-selection scan when emitter count warrants it.
+It will store conservative emitter-group bounds, aggregate flux, and directional bounds, then sample branches according to a receiver-dependent contribution estimate.
+The final emitter PDF must include every hierarchy branch probability, followed by the existing mesh-triangle CDF and light-shape PDF, before conversion to the solid-angle measure used by MIS.
+The hierarchy must preserve nonzero probability for every eligible light; it cannot silently recreate the current cap-induced bias.

+The current all-lights and uniform strategies remain useful correctness/performance references.
+The selection implementation must also preserve the single inlined `SampleSingleLight()` call site described below.
+See `09-roadmap-and-improvements.md` for implementation stages, tradeoffs, and validation criteria.

 ### Light Sampling Structure And Compile-Time Constraint

 `GetLightHittingPoint()` is deliberately written with a **single** inlined `SampleSingleLight()` call site inside one `[loop]`.
 A helper, `SelectLightForDraw()`, isolates the cheap per-strategy light selection and weighting, while the expensive, BVH-traversing `SampleSingleLight()` body is called once.
 Finite emitters and environment samples both flow through that call site, so `GetShadowTransmittance()` has only one production direct-light call site.
 Inlining the sampling or visibility body at multiple call sites previously made the Metal/HLSL compiler duplicate the shadow BVH traversal loop many times, causing multi-minute shader compiles that hung Unity on "Importing Assets".
 Keep direct-light changes within this single-call-site shape.
 See `Tools > Ray Tracing > Precompile Compute Shader` for surfacing compile time/errors from edit mode.